4 Bro Science Fitness Myths You Can IgnoreMar 11, 2020

-Tune into gym locker room conversations and you’ll hear all kinds of amazing fitness insights flying around.
-On the surface, these anecdotal words of wisdom can seem plausible, particularly when they’re coming straight from the mouth of someone who looks like they’re in killer shape.
+Tune into gym locker room conversations, and you’ll hear all kinds of fantastic fitness insights flying around.
+On the surface, these anecdotal words of wisdom can seem plausible, especially when they’re coming straight from the mouth of someone who looks like they’re in killer shape.

-Bro Science Myth 1: Eating at Night Makes You Fat
+Bro Science Fitness Myth 1: Eating at Night Makes You Fat

 The problem isn’t when you eat, it’s what you eat.
 At night, when we’re tired, it’s all too tempting to reach for sugar-laden, calorific snacks that are tasty and convenient.
 It can be this that leads to weight gain, rather than the time at which it’s eaten.

 But what about the bro science fitness myth that because we’re inactive when we sleep, we don’t burn the calories we consume just before hitting the sack?